kaankoca-debug/kaankoca-debug.github.io/Documentary.md

                     .foregroundStyle(.white.opacity(0.8))
                 Text("hour: \(hour), minute: \(minute)")
                     .foregroundStyle(.white.opacity(0.8))
+                //The am/pm and minute and hour texts at the bottom. overlay is to put the text on the place selected on the screen
             }
             .padding(.bottom, 24)
+            //A blank line to make it look better
         }

         .overlay(alignment: .topTrailing) {
             Button(action: {
                 withAnimation(.easeInOut) {
                     showFirstWatch.toggle()
+                    //The switch button.
+Overlay is used to place, buttonaction is used to show the function of the button, toggle is used to change the variable
                 }
             }) {
                 Text("Switch Look")